Doc Samson: Powers and abilities

 Doc Samson possesses superior physical attributes as a result of bombardment to concentrated gamma rays.
 The gamma radiation mutated Samson's physique by adding considerable muscle and bone mass to his body, thus granting him immense strength.
 Initially, Samson's physical strength depends upon the length of his hair, though his mutation eventually stabilized, making the length of his hair no longer a factor.
 His strength is equal to that of the Gray Hulk, but less powerful than the latter in a calm emotional state.
 However, unlike the Savage Hulk, it does not increase due to adrenaline surges while getting angry.
 Like other gamma mutates, Samson is also able to run at tremendous speeds.
 He can even leap incredible distances vertically and horizontally, though not nearly as far as the Hulk, Abomination, or She-Hulk.

 Aside from more muscle/bone mass, his bodily tissues are fortified and considerably harder than to those of an ordinary human, thus granting him dynamic durability.
 Samson can withstand falls from great heights, extreme temperatures, high caliber bullets, and massive impact forces like being repeatedly struck by the Hulk without sustaining injury.
 Due to his advanced musculature, Samson's muscles produce considerably less fatigue toxins during physical activity than a normal human, and grant him unnatural stamina.
 He has demonstrated this to battle a mindless incarnation of the Hulk for more than six hours.

 In The Immortal Hulk, it is revealed that Samson can resurrect himself after dying by passing through the Green Door, with certain limitations.
 While in the body of Sasquatch, he has full access to his bestial abilities.

 Doc Samson is a skilled psychiatrist, theoretical technician, and inventor of various medical devices.
 He has often called on to counsel several superhumans, such as the members of X-Factor.
 His powerful mind also permits him to block out psionic attacks and manipulation.
 Samson is a formidable unarmed combatant, he has been able to briefly hold his own against the combined forces of Iron Man, Wonder Man, Namor, and Hercules, after they have first battled the mindless Hulk.
 He sometimes uses psychology as a tool to get through a more powerful opponent's guard, including an Infinity Gem-empowered Titania.

 Other versions

 Mutant X

-An alternate universe variant of Doc Samson from Earth-1298 appears in Mutant X. This version is a member of the Defenders who possesses a similar appearance to the Hulk while retaining his mind.
+An alternate universe version of Doc Samson from Earth-1298 appears in Mutant X. This version is a member of the Defenders who possesses a similar appearance to the Hulk while retaining his mind.
 He is later killed in the conflict between the Beyonder and the Goblyn Queen.

 Marvel Zombies

-An alternate universe variant of Doc Samson from Earth-2149 appears in Marvel Zombies: Dead Days.
+An alternate universe version of Doc Samson from Earth-2149 appears in Marvel Zombies: Dead Days.

 Spider-Ham

-Doc Clamson, an alternate universe funny animal variant of Doc Samson from Earth-1611, appears in Peter Porker, The Spectacular Spider-Ham #16.
+Doc Clamson, an alternate universe funny animal version of Doc Samson from Earth-1611, appears in Peter Porker, The Spectacular Spider-Ham #16.

 Ultimate Marvel

-An alternate universe variant of Doc Samson from Earth-1610 appears in Ultimate Spider-Man #156 as Norman Osborn's psychiatrist.
+An alternate universe version of Doc Samson from Earth-1610 appears in Ultimate Spider-Man #156 as Norman Osborn's psychiatrist.